Walter Bates

-Walter Bates (14 March 1760 – 11 February 1842) was a British citizen living in colonial New Brunswick who wrote a popular book about a notorious criminal.
+Walter Bates (14 March 1760 – 11 February 1842) was a British citizen living in colonial New Brunswick who wrote a popular book about a notorious criminal, Henry More Smith.

+Biography

 Bates was born on a farm in what is today Darien, Connecticut, the son of John Bates and Sarah Bostwick.
 During the American War of Independence, he was captured by local rebel sympathizers, who pressured him to reveal locations of British Loyalists, including his brother.
 After escaping, Bates fled Connecticut and ended up in British-occupied New York City.
 He later became a farmer and teacher on Long Island, another Loyalist stronghold.

 With the end of the war, it became untenable for the Loyalists to remain in New York.
 In 1783, Bates accepted a British offer of 200 acre of land in New Brunswick, plus two years' supplies and transportation to his new homestead at Kingston, New Brunswick.
 He was part of the first contingent of Loyalist settlers who sailed in that year on the "Spring Fleet", departing from Huntington Bay, New York on April 11 and arriving in Nova Scotia on April 16, 1783.

 Once in Kingston, Bates became a selectman and then served several terms as the high sheriff of Kings County, New Brunswick.
 He was also a founder of the Anglican Trinity Church in Kingston, completed in 1789.
 In October 1884, Bates married Abigail Lyon; the couple had four children.